Setest/.git-db-watcher/README.md

   If you dont need use hooks, add **-nh** key.

-  Put this files either in developer server, if it in different host.
-And install there with key **-nh**
+  Put this files either in developer server.
+Change permissions and install there with key **-nh**
   ```
   ./install.sh -nh